Chokoalde/compteur-caracteres/README.md

-On test la plateforme !
+On teste la plateforme !